ucsd-cse11-s20/ucsd-cse11-s20.github.io/index.md

 opportunities for practice with this process, and much more detailed instructions with the exam release.

+The first time will be in **week 6**, with Thu/Fri/Sat as the days to complete it (right after PA5, May 6-8).
+The second time will be in **week 9** with Thu/Fri/Sat as the days to complete it (May 28-30).
+The last time will be for a few days leading up to our final exam date (June 7-9).

+We **do not** expect that the programming work and recording will take three days of constant work.
+The tasks will be significantly shorter than the PAs, so this should only take a few hours.
+We give the broad range to give you the best chance to schedule some quiet, focused time to do the work and record the presentation.

 It's worth explaining why we are using this mechanism.
 There are at least two
 reasons: